-If your controller is connected to the serial port you have to enter the baud rate.
+If your controller is connected to a serial port or USB port, you have to enter a baud rate.
 This rate indicates the speed of data transfer between computer and output device.
-For most controllers you can choose 19.200 baud.
-These rates have to be set at the controller as well.
+The baud rate has to be set to the same rate of the controller to be able to communicate with the device.